IBRAHAM0/SQL__Mini-Projects-Many-Tasks/Analyzing and Formatting PostgreSQL Sales Data/README.md

-Analyzing and Formatting PostgreSQL Sales Data - "DataCamp Project"
+# Analyzing and Formatting PostgreSQL Sales Data - "DataCamp Project"

-Cleaning incorrect data types and missing values.
+Incorrect data types and missing values are to be cleaned and prepared for analysis.

-Project Description:
+## Project Description:
-	Work with superstore data in PostgreSQL, reformatting and analyzing to answer some day-to-day retail business questions, like what are the top performing products, and how missing data can be imputed for quantity of products per order.

-	Task1:
+A PostgreSQL-based dataset of superstore transactions is to be reformatted and analyzed in order to address common retail business questions.
+These include identifying top-performing products and imputing missing values in product quantity per order.

+## Task 1:

-		Find the top 5 products from each category based on highest total sales.
-The output should be sorted by category in ascending order and by sales in descending order within each category, i.e. within each category product with highest margin should sit on the top.
-Include the following columns in your data:
+The top 5 products from each category are to be identified based on the highest total sales.

-			category,
-			product_name,
+The following steps should be followed:
+- Total sales and profit must be calculated for each product.
+- Products should be ranked within their respective categories by total sales in descending order.
+- The output must be sorted by:
+  - `category` in ascending order
+  - `sales` in descending order within each category.
+- The following columns must be included:
+  - `category`
+  - `product_name`
-			product_total_sales (rounded to two decimal places),
+  - `product_total_sales` (rounded to two decimal places)
-			product_total_profit (rounded to two decimal places),
+  - `product_total_profit` (rounded to two decimal places)
-			product_rank

-	Task2:
-		Calculate the quantity for orders with missing values in the quantity column.
-To do this, first calculate the unit price for each product based on the orders where the quantity is available, considering factors that might affect pricing.
-Then, use this unit price to estimate the missing quantity values for orders where the quantity is missing.
-The calculated values should be stored in the calculated_quantity column.
-		Include the following columns in your data:

-			product_id,
-			discount,
-			market,
-			region,
-			sales,
-			quantity,
+  - `product_rank`

+## Task 2:

+Quantities for orders with missing values in the `quantity` column are to be estimated.

+The following process should be applied:
+- The unit price for each product must be calculated using the available quantity data, taking into account relevant pricing factors.
+- This unit price should then be used to estimate missing quantities for orders where `quantity` is not recorded.
-			calculated_quantity (rounded to zero decimal places)
+- Estimated values must be stored in a new column: `calculated_quantity` (rounded to zero decimal places).
+- The following columns must be included:
+  - `product_id`
+  - `discount`
+  - `market`
+  - `region`
+  - `sales`
+  - `quantity`
+  - `calculated_quantity`